Blaan people

 A Blaan offering tribe dance during colorful street dancing competition on the T'nalak Festival in South Cotabato.

 Classification

-The Blaan are neighbors of the Tboli, and live near Lake Sebu and Tboli municipalities of South Cotabato, Sarangani, General Santos, the southeastern part of Davao and around Lake Buluan in North Cotabato.
+The Blaan are neighbors of the Tboli, and live near Lake Sebu and Tboli municipalities of South Cotabato, Sarangani, General Santos, the southeastern part of Davao and around Lake Buluan in Cotabato.
 They are famous for their brassworks, beadwork, and tabih weave.
 The people of these tribes wear colorful embroidered native costumes and beadwork accessories.
 The women of these tribes, particularly, wear heavy brass belts with brass "tassels" ending in tiny brass bells that herald their approach from afar.

 History

 Some Blaan natives were displaced when General Santos was founded in 1939.
 Others settled in the city.

 Their language is said to be the source of the name for Koronadal City, from two Blaan words – kalon meaning cogon grass and nadal or datal meaning plain, which aptly described the place for the natives.
 On the other hand, Marbel, which is another name for the poblacion, is a Blaan term malb-el which means "murky waters" referring to a river, now called Marbel River.

 The tribe practices Indigenous rituals while adapting to the way of life of modern Filipinos.

 Relations with settlers and their descendants are not always harmonious; settlers reportedly clashed with some Blaan natives in March 2015.